FLIF-hub/UGUI_FLIF/README.md

-# UGUI_FLIF
-UGUI: FLIF - Free Lossless Image Format with a GUI
+# UGUI: FLIF

+This is a GUI for the Free Lossless Image Format that allows for encoding and decoding.
+It was made in about half an hour.
+You can watch the video here:

+*